PLSysSec/rlbox/README.md

 ## Install the library (Linux/Mac only)

+The recommended use of RLBox is to make a copy of this library in your source tree.
+However, if you want to install the library, you can do so by following the below steps.

 Configure the build with cmake in the same way that previous paragraph.
 Then simply run:

    ```bash